TritonDataCenter/rfd/rfd/0154/README.md

 ### Keeping track of space

-The amount of space that a VM may use for its disks and snapshots of those disks is the sum of `image.size` and `package.disk`.
-At instance creation time, that sum will be called `VM.disk`.
+The amount of space that a flexible disk instance may use is tracked in the new `VM.flexible_disk_size` attribute and corresponding `flexible-disk-size` zone configuration attribute.

 For the sake of clarity in the following subsections, some variables are defined.